yumis56/IS117-021/projects/homework-project-1/yumi-song-resume-2024.md

 ### The UPS Store
 ##### 2021 - 2022
 ####
-+ Organized inbound and outbound shipments through recording of item descprition and pricing, ensuring policy compliance, assesing available resources and space, and accounting of related data
++ Organized inbound and outbound shipments through recording of item description and pricing, ensuring policy compliance, assessing available resources and space, and accounting of related data
 + Prepared shipment by calculating appropriate packing requirements, postage and labels, and tools and supplies
-+ Corresponded with clients in-person and through phone calls to answer inquiries, administrate accounts, and document customer feedback
++ Corresponded with clients in-person and through phone calls to answer inquiries, administer accounts, and document customer feedback
 + Oversaw routing process, carrier receipts, shipping and work orders

 ### **Student Intern**